toomuchdesign/re-reselect/README.md

 You can provide **any kind of caching strategy**.
 Just write your own.
 You can use the [existing ones](src/cache/) as starting point.

-#### selectorCreator
+#### options.selectorCreator
-`selectorCreator` is an optional function in case you want to use [custom selectors](https://github.com/reactjs/reselect/tree/v3.0.0#createselectorcreatormemoize-memoizeoptions).
+`selectorCreator` is an optional function describing a [custom selectors](https://github.com/reactjs/reselect/tree/v3.0.0#createselectorcreatormemoize-memoizeoptions).
 By default it uses Reselect's `createSelector`.

 #### Returns
 (Function): a `reReselectInstance` selector ready to be used **like a normal reselect selector**.